VT-Visionarium/garlic/README.md

 Now move this git src tree to /usr/local/src/ and that's it, now just keep pushing it and /usr/local/src/ will not suffer from bit-root.

-The main idea is that when I get hit by a bus someone can just looks at the scripts and notes here-in to do my job in a semi-automated fashion;
+The main idea is that when I get hit by a bus someone can just look at the scripts and notes here-in to do my job in a semi-automated fashion;
 put another way, I'm writing code to replace myself.